shlomibitton/SONiC/doc/fw_dump_me/FW-Dump-Me-in-SONiC.md

 FW Dump Me feature in SONiC should meet the following high-level functional requirements:

-- FW Dump Me feature provides functionality as a seperate docker container built in Mellanox SONiC image.
+- FW Dump Me feature provides functionality as an additional daemon running within syncd container.
-- FW Dump Me feature is optional in SONiC, thus can be enabled or disabled per user request at runtime.
+- FW Dump Me feature is a dubugging tool in SONiC for Mellanox customers and it is enabled by default.
 - FW Dump Me will create the dump by three possible cases:
   - FW originated trap.
   - SDK originated trap.